tessercat/daoistic-book/blog/meritocracy/content.md

 but people ask about everything, the only way forward is to fail.
-If you're a master like that and blame followers for failing, how does that make you superior?
+If you're a master like that and blame followers for failing, how does that make you a good leader?
 When you've failed and don't know you've failed, every mistake turns back on itself and creates more.
 They call you the master of dead ends,